kdave/btrfs-progs/tests/README.md

 6. The commit changelog should reference a commit that either introduced or fixed the bug (or both).
 Subject line of the shall mention the name of the new directory for ease of search, eg. `btrfs-progs: tests: add 012-subvolume-sync-must-wait`

+### Crafted/fuzzed images

+Images that are create by fuzzing or specially crafted to trigger some error conditions should be added to the directory *fuzz-tests/images*, accompanied by a textual description of the source (bugzilla, mail), the reporter, brief description of the problem or the stack trace.

+If you have a fix for the problem, please submit it prior to the test image, so the fuzz tests always succeed when run on random checked out.
+This helps bisectability.